42ways/java-import-visualizer/README.md

 # java-import-visualizer

-This Python Script creates a PlantUML input file to visualise the dependencies of Java classes, based on the `ìmport` statements in the Java source files.
+This simple Python script creates a PlantUML input file to visualise the dependencies of Java classes, based on the `import` statements in the Java source files.

 The elements used (`package` and `class`) are not configurable yet.